atomflunder/skillratings/README.md

 ### Free-For-Alls and Multiple Teams

-The *Weng-Lin* algorithm supports rating matches with multiple Teams.
+The Weng-Lin and TrueSkill algorithms also support rating matches with multiple Teams.
 Here is an example showing a 3-Team game with 3 players each.

 ```rust